KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 The reality is that as a community, we simply don't know.
 Why not?
 Because typically, these papers all use their own unique experimental setups, making it challenging to verify whether their baselines are well-tuned or to make comparisons between papers.

 For researchers interested in neural network optimization, this is daunting -- a sea of methods, many of them claiming to be SOTA, and no shared infrastructure to sort signal from noise.
+As it stands, the burden is on the individual researcher to make sense of this madness.
+Calculating the outcome -- If N different researchers publish N optimizer papers claiming SOTA, all of them unverifiable and mutually incomparable, then there are only two possibilities: Either (a) research grinds to a halt due to the Θ(N) growth in experiments that each researcher needs to conduct to get a private sense of the real SOTA, or (b) researchers start simply ignoring each other's papers.

+This benchmark aims to provide a communally shared way to filter signal from noise, thereby reducing the amount of fieldwide work to Θ(N).

 ## Addressing a potential critique